stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 #### Deposit by Responder

-Participant R may deposit into the channel without coordination with participant R, as long as escrow account E already has a trustline for the asset being deposited, and as long as participants R's intent is to make a payment of the same value to participant I. Any amounts deposited to the payment channel without coordination will be disbursable to participant I at close.
+Participant R may deposit into the channel without coordination with participant I, as long as escrow account E already has a trustline for the asset being deposited, and as long as participants R's intent is to make a payment of the same value to participant I. Any amounts deposited to the payment channel without coordination will be disbursable to participant I at close.